suborbital/docs/website/docs/how-to/customize-extensions/fully-qualified-function-names.md

 configure for SE2, i.e. if your email is `laika@example.com`, your SE2 environment would be called `com.example`.

-## FQFN URLs
+## FQMN URLs

-To execute a function in SE2 you will use a URL representation of FQFN.
-To reference an FQFN by URL, use the following pattern:
+To execute a function in SE2 you will use a URL representation of FQMN.
+To reference an FQMN by URL, use the following pattern:

 ```bash
 /{environment}.{userid}/{namespace}/{function}/{version}